 STS.081 Innovation Systems for Science, Technology, Energy, Manufacturing, and Health

 Examines science and technology innovation systems, including case studies on energy, computing, advanced manufacturing, and health sectors.
 Emphasizes public policy and the federal government's role in that system.
 Focuses on the US but uses international examples.
 Reviews foundations of economic growth theory, innovation systems theory, and the basic approaches to science and technology policy.
 Explores the organization and role of energy and medical science R&D agencies, as well as gaps in those innovation systems.
 Also addresses the science and technology talent base as a factor in growth, and educational approaches to better support it.
+Class meets for nine weeks; in the remaining weeks, students work on a final paper due at the end of the term.
 Limited to 25.

 This class has no prerequisites.

 STS.081 will be offered this semester (Spring 2018).
 It is instructed by W. B. Bonvillian.

 Lecture occurs 2:00 PM to 5:00 PM on Tuesdays in 5-234.

 This class counts for a total of 9 credits.
 This class counts as a HASS S.